PortSwigger/multi-totp-authenticator/README.md

 The extension will only monitor requests from the tools you enable here.

 #### URL scope
 You may either choose to include all URLs, use the suite scope, or define a custom scope.
 The custom scope is configured by defining prefixes, such that the extension will filter all requests with URLs that start with your prefix.
+Scopes that start with `https://` will only allow HTTPS requests to be in scope.
+However, scopes that start with `http://` work for any protocol at the given URL.

+##### Include subdomains?
+Enabling this will allow subdomains of that prefix to be included in the scope.
+For example, `github.com` with "Include subdomains?" enabled will also match `example.github.com`.

 ### Session handling rules
 You can also invoke the extension with a session handling rule if you prefer to control the scope that way.
 When configuring a rule, click "Add" > "Invoke a Burp extension" then select "Insert TOTP into request."
 See [Session handling rule editor](https://portswigger.net/burp/documentation/desktop/settings/sessions/session-handling-rules) to learn more.